|

 Academy of Music studying with the then

-principal flutist of the Royal Orchestra Fr.
+flutist of the Royal Orchestra Fr.
 Storm.
+He was a wonderful person and an

-He was a wonderful person and an excellent musician, and he taught me the
+excellent musician, and he taught me the love of France, the homeland of

-love of France, the homeland of flute playing, where I soon continued to
+flute playing, where I soon continued to study.
+I began to study with

-study.
-I began to study with Hennebains and played as a substitute in the
+Hennebains and played as a substitute in the Paris Opera Orchestra.
+Later I

-orchestra of the opera.
-Later I went to France again, and this time I
+went to France again, and this time I studied with Gaubert, who became one

-studied with Gaubert, who became one of my best friends.
-When my former
+of my best friends.
+When my former teacher Storm left the Royal Orchestra in

-teacher Storm left the Royal Orchestra in 1927, I took over his seat, and at
+1927, I took over his seat, and at the same time I started teaching at the

-became a professor.
+Royal Academy of Music where later I became a professor.
 I got a lot of work in Paris thanks to my teacher Philippe Gaubert, who is a conductor of the orchestra at the Grand Opera and a famous flute virtuoso.
 Gaubert was often hindered at the concerts where his name was on the programme because he had to conduct at the opera or teach at the academy of music - and then he sent me instead.
 Thereby I got to know many people in the world of music and got quite a few engagements.
 However, I will not be stuck in Paris for ever even though it is probably the city in the world where music, everything considered, is in its strongest position now, and where my instrument, the flute, is especially played with love and solicitude.
 I think it is connected with the sense of style of the French and their enormous tradition and respect for what dates back from ancient time.

 I am just a humble servant for the music, which is a divine art.
 When I play, I feel a plastic insight in the music and an urge to express the composer's intention without any personal vanity.
 The one who expresses something must stand aside in favour of the creative person.
 The flute is a flexible instrument which can easily merge from one feeling into the other.
 I am more fond of my flute now than ever before, it has become more valuable to me.
-I will not just allow my fingers to fly up and down the flute tube, but I want to make performances with insight and deep artistic feeling.
+I will not just allow my fingers to fly up and down the flute tube - I want to make performances with insight and deep artistic feeling.

 There has been a time when the flute as a solo instrument almost became silent.
 But Gilbert Jespersen owns a magic flute which in this country and probably also in other places can make the interest come fully alive again.
 Especially on the deep notes his tone is unusually soft and full, and in the various registers it has a capacity of modulation which is developed with virtuosity.